I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 Back then I was an extremely heavy drinker with out of control type 2 diabetes (I needed five tablets a day), high cholesterol, high blood pressure and was horrendously overweight.
 When I joined slimming world in mid April of the same year (having given up alcohol by that time and already a little slimmer) I was 34st 8.5lbs (approx 220kg).

-Now in mid July 2017 I have lost over 15 and a half stone (link) (100kg) and have made some significant progress.
-I’m now under 20 stone for the first time since the mid 1990’s and making my way through the upper ‘teens’.
+Now in mid October 2017 I have lost over seventeen and a half stone (link) (111kg) and have made some significant progress.
+I’m now under 18 stone for the first time since the early 1990’s and making my way through the upper ‘teens’.

 Before I started Slimming World I couldn’t walk to the end of my road.
-Since I joined I have not only walked the cumulative distance from Lands End to John o Groats (link) but by April 2017 I’d also walked back again (link).
+Since that day I’ve now walked more than the cumulative distance from San Francisco to New York (link).

-That’s 1700 miles in twelve months – and my record so far for a single day is now 17.2 miles (link)!
+So far my record for a single day is now 17.2 miles (link)!

-My most recent non-scale victory in July 2017 is climbing Mount Snowdon (1035 metres) (link) which gave me an incredible sense of achievement.
+My most significant single non-scale victory came in July 2017, when I climbed Mount Snowdon (1035 metres) (link) which gave me a huge sense of achievement.

 Thanks to my lifestyle changes, a drastically improved diet and a radically increased level of exercise my blood pressure is that of a man around 20 years younger than myself.
 My diabetes has also gone from being almost off the end of my doctor’s wall chart with a HbA1c reading of 94 to no longer registering on it.